MaFi-Games/Captain-of-Industry-issues/.github/ISSUE_TEMPLATE/issue-report.md

  - Game version: [e.g. 0.2.1a, see main menu]

 **Attachments**
 If applicable, attach a save file (zipped), screenshots, or log files to help us resolve the issue.
-You can find them in your Documents (`%userprofile%\Documents\Captain Of Industry\`).
-If your issue is severe, like a crash or rendering glitches, also include Unity logs from `%USERPROFILE%\AppData\LocalLow\Mafi Games\Captain of Industry\`.
+You can find them in your Documents (`%USERPROFILE%/AppData/Roaming/Captain of Industry`).
+If your issue is severe, like a crash or rendering glitches, also include Unity logs from `%USERPROFILE%/AppData/LocalLow/Mafi Games/Captain of Industry`.
 Thanks for taking your time writing this report!